UsmanAhmadSaeed/Animations/Scroll Animations/README.md

-# CSS-Animations
+# Animations
 ## Scroll Animations
-An open source collection of css animations, from loaders, to menus, and scroll transitions.
+An open source collection of coded animations, from loaders, to menus, and scroll transitions and much more.

 ## Contribution Guidelines